Vasileios Milias

 (Βασίλης Μηλιάς)

+In my PhD, I introduced and studied the concept of urban co-accessibility: a destination’s potential to bring together different individuals and individuals from diverse demographic groups.
 My research centers around the intersection of urban accessibility, spatial data science, and machine learning.
 In my work, I combine computer science knowledge with participatory approaches to inform the design of healthy, sustainable, and inclusive living environments.

 News